Political positions of Jeb Bush: France

 Bush subsequently apologized to the French government for the remark.

-Guantanamo Bay

-In August 2015, asked what he would do with prisoners who remain at the Guantanamo Bay detention camp in Cuba, Bush replied: "Keep 'em there."

 Iran

 Bush has called the April 2015 Iran nuclear deal framework a "horrific deal" and said he would likely terminate any final agreement should he become president.
 He has argued that the deal would put Iran into a position where it could intimidate the Middle East.
 Bush condemned the July 2015 final nuclear agreement between Iran and the P5+1 world powers, calling it "appeasement."
 However, Bush stated that he would not seek to revoke the agreement on his first day in office.

 Israel

 Bush says that he is "an unwavering supporter" of Israel and Israeli Prime Minister Benjamin Netanyahu.
 In a speech, Bush said his brother, former President George W. Bush, was his main adviser on policy with the Middle East.
 Bush later clarified that he was referring to policy on Israel, rather than on the Middle East as a whole.